UK jobless claims surge by record amount as pandemic hits

-LONDON (AP) — Unemployment claims in Britain jumped by a record amount in April to their highest level since the 1990s, underscoring the impact the COVID-19 pandemic is having on the economy despite programs being put into place to keep workers on payrolls.
+LONDON (AP) — Unemployment claims in Britain jumped by a record amount in April to their highest level since the 1990s, underscoring the impact the COVID-19 pandemic is having on the economy despite government programs to keep workers on payrolls.

+Treasury chief Rishi Sunak downplayed the chances of a swift recovery in a parliamentary hearing.
+He could not, in short, pledge to secure every job or business.
+An immediate bounce back is not a given.

+“Obviously the impact will be severe,” he said.
+“We are likely to face a severe recession the likes of which we have never seen.”

-Jobless claims surged by 856,000 in April to 2.1 million, the highest since 1996 and an increase of 69% from the month before, the Office of National Statistics said Tuesday.
-The figures covered only the first weeks of the lockdown, said Jonathan Athow, deputy national statistician for economic statistics at the ONS.
+Jobless claims surged by 856,000 in April, to 2.1 million, the highest since 1996 and an increase of 69% from the month before, the Office of National Statistics said Tuesday.
+The figures covered only the first weeks of the lockdown, said Jonathan Athow, a statistician at the ONS.

-“The fact unemployment hasn’t already shot up far higher given the huge fall in GDP and temporary closure around a quarter of businesses is a good result for the government, which reflects the 7.5 million people on its furlough scheme that may otherwise have been made redundant,″ said Andrew Wishart, an economist at Capital Economics.
+“The fact unemployment hasn’t already shot up far higher given the huge fall in GDP and temporary closure of around a quarter of businesses is a good result for the government," said Andrew Wishart, an economist at Capital Economics.
+He said that reflects the fact so many people have been furloughed rather than being made redundant.

 The government wage support scheme is due to ask employers to share costs from August, so job losses could accelerate if employers decide that their businesses can't survive and give up.